top of page

 • Generally hypoallergenic for most people

-• Versatile material allowing for intricate designs
+• Versatile material for intricate designs

 Cons: